freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 * Built-in blog ready to go whenever applicable
 * Plugins to extend functionality to WordPress sites
 * Thousands of free themes are available to customize
+* Can be edited and updated by someone with no or limited coding knowledge

 Here are some examples of big name brands using WordPress:
 * Sony Music